News - Comments

 Escape From L.A. with John Carpenter (EFLA with Kurt Russell too).
 She wrote the

-She also produced some really remarkable films like personal favorites like The Dead Zone
+part.
+She also produced some really remarkable movies like personal favorites

 and The Fisher